 Reel Eats taps into the senses using both cinema and cuisine.
 Each curated bite is tucked away in different numbered boxes matching key moments in the film, enhancing the narrative in electrifying ways.
 Come join us for this quarterly film series and experience the silver screen like never before.

-6:15PM | Doors open; guests arrive and will be greeted with a tray of numbered boxes
+6:15PM | Doors open; guests arrive and will be greeted and gather their trays of food

 7:00PM | Introduction and event instructions

-7:15PM | Movie: Home Alone (Duration: 1 hr.
+7:15PM | Movie: Monty Python and the Holy Grail (Duration: 1 hr.
 31 mins. | Rating: PG)

-Tickets: $30 per person
+Tickets: $35 per person

 ABOUT THE FILM

 King Arthur and his Knights of the Round Table embark on a surreal, low-budget search for the Holy Grail, encountering many, very silly obstacles.